Desktop47-02.jpg

 IONIAN COAST

-On the plus side, the staff is very attentive (thank you, Andrea and Mario).
-We also loved that each set of lounge chairs was flanked by a full-size table for two or four, perfect for a seaside lunch.
-The menu featured traditional bites prepared with local ingredients as well as heavily dressed sushi which, if not watching one’s waistline, was good.
-The club fee included a bottle of champagne which we exchanged for rosé.
+On the plus side, the staff were exceptional—thank you, Andrea and Mario—and I loved that each set of lounge chairs came with a proper table for two or four, perfect for a seaside lunch.
+The menu offered both traditional bites with local ingredients and heavily dressed sushi, which, if not watching one’s waistline, was quite good.
+The fee included a bottle of champagne, which we swapped for rosé.

-After four days at the beach, the moment to finally discover the trulli I had dreamed of all these years arrived.
-We spotted the first ones on our way to Locorotondo (which means “round place” with good reason) for dinner, and it was well worth the wild U-turn my husband made to capture them.
+After four days of beaches, the moment finally came to discover the trulli I had dreamed of for years.
+We spotted the first ones on our way to Locorotondo (aptly meaning “round place”) for dinner.
+My husband even pulled a wild U-turn so we could capture them.
+It was worth it.

 ALBEROBELLO

-The next day we headed out to Alberobello (beautiful tree) at the crack of dawn.
-Missing the crowds left me feeling as though I had stepped into the 14th century.
-Part of the UNESCO World Heritage Program since 1996, Alberobello has the largest concentration of trulli in Puglia.
-Dozens of fairy tale roofs quickly morphed into hundreds, leaving me as mesmerized as I felt the first time I discovered Venice, Rome, Positano, and Lake Cuomo.
-I always knew the rooftops were built without mortar, but I never understood why.
-The reason, I later discovered, was as captivating as the sight before me, but I offer no spoilers here.
+The next morning, we set out early for Alberobello (beautiful tree).
+Arriving before the crowds felt like stepping into the 14th century.
+A UNESCO World Heritage site since 1996, Alberobello boasts the largest concentration of trulli in Puglia.
+Dozens of conical roofs quickly became hundreds, leaving me as spellbound as I was the first time I saw Venice, Rome, Positano, or Lake Como.
+I had always known these rooftops were built without mortar, but never understood why.
+The answer, I later discovered, was as fascinating as the view before me—though no spoilers here.

 UNMISTAKABLY FREE

-While at dinner a few nights earlier, we met a charming woman with a contagious smile.
-Sinead and her husband had just moved to Puglia after a lifetime in Ireland, London, and New York City, where they had raised two children.
-I was admiring the embroidered silk slip-ons she was wearing and couldn’t help but notice a tattoo above her ankle.
-It was of a girl in a swing tethered to a pair of birds.
-When I inquired about it, she told me that it was her first and only tattoo and that she had gotten it just a month prior.
+While dining a few nights earlier, we met Sinead, a woman with a radiant smile, and her husband.
+They had just relocated to Puglia after years in Ireland, London, and New York, where they raised two children.
+I first noticed her embroidered silk slip-ons, then the tattoo above her ankle: a girl on a swing tethered to two birds.
+She told me it was her first and only tattoo, done just a month prior.
 “I have never felt as free as I do in Puglia,” she said, “so it felt right.”
-The conversation did not stop there as she and her husband invited us to the trullo they had just acquired.
-Their warm welcome included a delicious spread of cured meats, cheeses, olives, figs, and wine.
-At the end of the evening, after touring the home and rooftop, Sinead noted (and I concurred) that it was as if we had known each other all our lives.
-And that is pure Puglia magic!

 PART II COMING SOON: